 What is it?

 Vaping is an alternative to smoking and it allows for the user to inhale nicotine, dry herb, concentrate and many other things, without the unhealthy process of combustion (which is what smoking is).
 The vaporizer heats whatever is inside at a temperature that allows for the materials to be released, without burning them.
 This avoids dangerous toxins being released, maintains more of the plant’s flavour and makes the experience of inhalation a lot healthier.
+If you want to look at a more extensive beginners guide to dry herb vaporizers then check out our other articles.

 When did it start?